-Wisteria has been at the heart of garden art in Asia for centuries, and is also popular here for its abundance of flowers, and the vigour and duration of its foliage; it is also ideal for high greening.
-There are several hybrid forms which cannot be identified according to the direction of their twining etc., so an exact species identification based on the twining (right or left) of available wisterias is almost impossible.
-The foliar development of wisteria is spectacular when young, but slows down after 10 - 20 years.
-Inadequate espalier planning or poor maintenance can cause considerable building damage.
-This is a poisonous plant.
+Wisteria has been at the heart of garden art in Asia for centuries, and is also loved in Europe for its lush, abundant flowering and the vigour and duration of its foliage.
+It is also ideal for showy, high greening.
+The foliage growth is tremendous in early years, but will slow down after 10 - 20 years.
+Inadequate trellis planning or poor maintenance can cause considerable building damage, as wisteria is profoundly vigorous and strong. *This is a poisonous plant.

 Wisteria sinensis // floribunda // frutescens

-A location in full sun is best; areas with no direct sun but a high light density (e.g. courtyards) or semi-shade are possible, but plants will produce fewer flowers.
-Distance from plant to plant: 3 - 8 metres.
+A location in full sun is best for wisteria; areas without direct sun (e.g. courtyards) or semi-shade are possible, but plants will produce fewer flowers.
+Distance between plants: 3 - 8 metres.

-An extremely strong and vigorous twiner which can reach a height of 20 metres - a bit of a “green octopus” - the young arms reaching a radius of more than 1 metre.
-It's light-fleeing shoots grow into crevices and nooks- sometimes with a cracking or blasting-effect to the structures it enters.
-Feathery leaves, mostly light green, sometimes with an orange-brown tinge.
+Wisteria is an extremely strong and vigorous twiner which can reach a height of 20 metres - a bit of a 'green octopus' - the young arms reaching a radius of more than 1 metre.
+It's light-fleeing shoots grow into crevices and nooks- sometimes with a cracking / blasting-effect on the structures they enter.
+Leaves are pinnate, usually light green, sometimes with an orange-brown halo.
 Foliage from May to November, rarely with yellow autumn colouring.

-Summer and winter pruning as illustrated in photos.
+*Summer and winter pruning should be carried out as shown in the photos.
 Regular pruning is absolutely essential to prevent damage to support systems.

 Wisteria needs sturdy, preferably rod-like support systems, designed for the anticipated height and width of the plant.
-A simple linear system rather than one covering large areas; no wooden trellises.
-Wire ropes are suitable if the main trunk is guided strictly parallel to the wires, without twining, as illustrated in the photos.
+A simple linear system, rather than one that coves a large surface area; no wooden trellises.
+Wire ropes are suitable if the main trunk is trained strictly parallel to the wires, without twining, as illustrated in the photos.
 The short side branches are to be arranged so that any scratching of the wall is prevented should windy conditions make them move or twist the spindles.
 Lightning conductors, downpipes, and eave gutters, etc.. are not to be reached by the plant; all growth supports should have a distance of 2 metres from any such building elements and to the eave gutters-- to the sides as well as from the top.
-For suitable rope systems, see below.
-Use heavy or massive systems; in the case of potted plants or for wisteria frutescens-- easy or medium systems will be adequate.
+For suitable cable systems, see below.
+Use heavy or massive systems only; with potted plants or for wisteria frutescens, easy or medium systems will be adequate.